top of page

 California fan palms growing in the Willis Palms Oasis

-Of all the sights along the Willis Palms Loop Trail, none are more iconic than the towering California fan palm (Washington filifera) also known as the desert fan palm.
+Of all the sights along the Willis Palms Loop Trail, none is more iconic than the towering California fan palm (Washington filifera), also known as the desert fan palm.
 How many palms can be seen here?
-The only known survey of palms groves in the Coachella Valley dates back to 1986.
-In that survey, Willis Palms ranked as the 4th largest with 612 palms behind three oasis in Indian Canyons: Palm Canyon Oasis - 2511 palms; Andreas Canyon Oasis - 1076; and Murray Canyon - 688.
-Although it's likely the number of palms have increased in each oasis, there is little reason to believe those rankings have shifted dramatically.
+The only known survey of palm groves in the Coachella Valley dates back to 1986.
+Willis Palms ranked 4th (612 palms) behind Indian Canyons' Palm Canyon (2,511), Andreas Canyon (1,076), and Murray Canyon (688).
+Despite potential growth, these rankings likely remain similar.

 Walking through California fan palms growing in the Willis Palms Oasis

 Unlike most desert plants that have adapted to survive in an environment where water is scarce and valuable, desert fan palms disregard water conservation practices.
-Sporting huge fan shaped green leaves that transpire water vapor back into the air as if they were living in the wet tropics.
-According to some estimates, these leaves can lose between 25-80 gallons of water per day during the peak summer temperatures.
+Sporting huge fan-shaped green leaves that transpire water vapor back into the air as if they were living in the wet tropics.

 Closeup of the frond of a California Fan palm in Willis Palms Oasis

-Young California fan palm sprouts emerging from the sandy damp soil in the oasis.
+Young California fan palm sprouts are emerging from the sandy, damp soil in the oasis.

-They lack the structural or physiological adaptations needed for thriving in a hot and dry climate because desert fan palms are confined to rare desert areas where earthquake faults bring groundwater close to the surface.
-When an oasis develops under these conditions it's referred to as a 'seep oasis'.
-If you are willing to explore inside the oasis, there is ample of evidence to support this classification.
-I've seen multiple seeps on our visits to the oasis.
+They lack the structural or physiological adaptations needed for thriving in a hot and dry climate because desert fan palms are confined to rare desert areas where groundwater is trapped within the fault zone.
+When an oasis develops under these conditions, it's referred to as a 'seep oasis'.

 Water seeping to the surface of the desert along the San Andreas Fault